grevian/palworld-ondemand/cdk/README.md

-# minecraft-ondemand: AWS Cloud Development Kit (CDK)
+# palworld-ondemand: AWS Cloud Development Kit (CDK)

-> Quick and easy deployment of an on-demand Minecraft server with configurable
+> Quick and easy deployment of an on-demand Palworld server with configurable
 > settings using [AWS CDK].

-# 🚧 **Under construction**: This section is still in progress.
-Stay tuned for updates.

 # Introduction